How to Detect Password Changes in Active Directory

 Detect Password Changes and Password Resets in Active Directory to Avoid Data Leaks and System Downtime

-The ability to monitor password changes, including every password reset in Active Directory, empowers IT pros to detect suspicious activity, troubleshoot issues and avoid system downtime.
+By closely monitoring password changes, including every password reset in Active Directory, IT pros can detect suspicious activity and troubleshoot issues to stop attackers before it’s too late.
 Netwrix Auditor for Active Directory provides predefined reports that show which accounts had password changes, enabling IT admins to keep those changes under close control.
 Moreover, the application provides details on each user password reset, so you can easily see who has reset a user password in Active Directory and when and where the change was made.